Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Introduction

-Autonomous Vehicles (AVs) try to navigate through the world using sensors and state estimation algorithms; they may find use in a variety of applications, from agriculture and logistics to safety critical domains such as military\cite{steffen2021military,roza2021armydrone} and disaster response\cite{lee2020deep}.
-An increasing proportion of safety-critical vehicular operations (such as collision avoidance, obstacle detection/avoidance during lane-change, identifying stop signs, staying under the speed-limit \etc) that, until recently, exclusively depended on manual intervention/control are now increasingly being integrated into the intelligent navigation and control systems of contemporary vehicles with the eventual goal of achieving safe, reliable and law-abiding autonomous vehicular control across the gamut.
+Recent events~\cite{news2025germanydronesighting, news_2025_ukraine_drone} highlight the growing use of Unmanned Aerial Vehicles (UAVs) in military and civilian applications. {From an opensource flight controller finding its way into active conflict~\cite{news2025ukrainewarardupilot} to growing interest in counter UAV capabilities~\cite{news_2025_nato_counter_drone}, the security of autonomous vehicles (AVs) is becoming a concern --- not only in military settings but also in civilian domains such as agriculture and disaster response \cite{lee2020deep}. } An increasing proportion of safety critical operations that once required manual intervention/control are starting to be delegated to algorithms.
+UAVs depend on sensors and state estimation algorithms for correct operation, especially in the autonomous realm. {This raises the following question: can systems whose mathematical foundations were designed solely for estimation accuracy provide adversaries with opportunities for malicious actions? }

-State estimation algorithms (\eg Extended Kalman Filter~\cite{kalman1960new}) in AVs are used to model the state\footnote{State means different things in different contexts, but we can think of it as a description of the \textit{physical system} using a set of parameters (called ``state variables'').
-State is static, \ie it does not offer any information about how/whether a system evolves over time.} of the system.
-They may have to account for deviations from the ``ideal'' state, that could be the result of system malfunctions (such as engine failure, GPS failure, \etc) and/or environmental factors (obstacle, micro-burst wind shear, \etc) or, in what could be a critical issue, \textit{errors/noise in the measurements}.
-In practice, even the most meticulously designed control systems \textit{always} operate under a certain amount of error because of the unavoidable observational/measurement errors involved in both, sensor measurement and complexity of modeling vehicular dynamics.
-Note that all AVs require sensors to perceive their environments.
-It is what enables an AV to correct itself when deviating from expected operational parameters.
-However, inaccurate sensor observations can prevent such corrections.
+State estimation algorithms (\eg Extended Kalman Filter~\cite{kalman1960new}) model the state\footnote{State means different things in different contexts, but we can think of it as a description of the \textit{physical system} using a set of parameters (called ``state variables'').
+State in itself is static, \ie it does not offer any information about how/whether a system evolves over time.
+State estimation algorithms \textit{modify} the state.} of the system while accounting for factors such as obstacles, even environmental factors (\eg wind shear) or even failures (engine failures, sensor failures).
+All of these, along with the fact that such algorithms attempt to linearize an inherently non-linear system (the real, physical world is hard to model using digital systems) \textit{introduce measurement errors and/or noise}.
+Even the most meticulously designed control systems \textit{always} operate with inherent error due to unavoidable sensor measurement inaccuracies and the complexity of modeling vehicular dynamics.
+AVs rely on sensors to perceive their environments and deviations from the expected operational parameters, {\em inaccurate observations can prevent any corrections}.